 We’re committed to reducing the carbon footprint of our stores.
 Starting in 2021, we increased the percent of recycled materials in our customer packaging globally to least 75% (a rolling change as we use up existing supplies) and are increasing the use of sustainable and recycled materials and treatments in our fixtures and props.
 To make our stores more energy-efficient, we’re retrofitting them with LED bulbs that use 60% less electricity and moving to 100% renewable energy sources by 2025.

-Our distribution center
+Our fulfillment center

 We’re clean behind the scenes, too.
 Our main distribution center in Jacksonville, Florida, has earned a LEED Silver Certification, which reflects its environmental and energy efficient design credentials.
 The center’s robust recycling program means that, in fiscal year 2021, 86% of the waste that it produced was kept out of landfills.
 As of February 2022, eCommerce packaging that leaves our distribution centers globally will be made from 75% recycled content and 100% recyclable.* Our newest fulfilment center, which we just started building in North Las Vegas, Nevada, has been designed for LEED Gold certification.